vsajip/sphinx_sizzle_theme/docs/index.rst

 Glossary Tooltips
 ~~~~~~~~~~~~~~~~~

-Starting with version 0.0.9, limited support for tooltips for glossary terms
+Starting with version 0.0.9, support for tooltips for glossary terms is
-is available.
-There are a couple of caveats:

-* Tooltips only work in top-level pages (i.e. ``index.html`` and its sibling
-  pages, but not ones in subdirectories).
-* Tooltips only work when documentation is served by an HTTP server - not when
-  the documentation is read from files locally.

-At the moment, you can't turn the tooltips off - it's still work in progress.
+available.
 You can try them out in the `Supervisor documentation set
 <https://docs.red-dove.com/supervisor/>`_: there are some glossary terms at
 the top of the home page - just hover over them to see the tooltips with the
 glossary definitions of those terms.